E-L1me/Tactile-Games-And-Puzzles-Eagle-Project/README.md

 ## Printing Instructions:
 These prints have been able to print on printers including printers from Bambu Lab, Prusia, Creality, and VORON Design with 10% infill for PLA and 15% infill for PETG.
-Only the Nine Men's Morris board may require supports.

 ### For 1 Nine Men's Morris Set:
 * 1 board